sapoepsilon/streamer/README.md

 Here are some popular Git clients for macOS and Windows, with links to their download pages:

 ### macOS
 [GitHub Desktop](https://desktop.github.com/): This is a Git client that is developed by GitHub and is available for both macOS and Windows.
-It has a simple and easy-to-use interface and provides access to many of GitHub's features such as pull requests and issue tracking.
+It has a simple and easy-to-use interface and provides access to many of GitHub's features such as pull requests and issue tracking.<br />
 [SourceTree](https://www.sourcetreeapp.com/): This is a Git client developed by Atlassian.
-It has a powerful set of features and is popular among developers who work with Git on a daily basis.
+It has a powerful set of features and is popular among developers who work with Git on a daily basis.<br />
 [Tower](https://www.git-tower.com/mac): This is a commercial Git client for macOS that offers a visually appealing and intuitive interface.
-It is known for its powerful branching and merging capabilities and is often used by experienced Git users.
+It is known for its powerful branching and merging capabilities and is often used by experienced Git users.<br />
 ### Windows
 [GitHub Desktop](https://desktop.github.com/): As mentioned before, also available for Windows [SourceTree](https://www.sourcetreeapp.com/): also available for Windows.
-Available for free download on this page [TortoiseGit](https://tortoisegit.org/download/): This is a popular Git client for Windows that is based on the TortoiseSVN client.
+Available for free download on this page <br />
+[TortoiseGit](https://tortoisegit.org/download/): This is a popular Git client for Windows that is based on the TortoiseSVN client.
 It integrates seamlessly with Windows Explorer and has a simple, user-friendly interface.
-It's particularly useful for beginners and it's used widely.
+It's particularly useful for beginners and it's used widely.<br />
 Please keep in mind that these are just a few popular options, and there may be other Git clients that are suitable for your needs.
 It's always a good idea to try out a few different options and choose the one that works best for you.

 ## Figma